A cut finite element method for a Stokes interface problem: The interface problem and the finite element method

-\textbf{Remark.} The computation of the bilinear forms $a_h$ and $b_h$ require integration over $\Omega_i\subset \Omega_{h,i}$.
+\begin{rem} The computation of the bilinear forms $a_h$ and $b_h$ require integration over $\Omega_i\subset \Omega_{h,i}$.
 Thus, for elements cut by the interface $\Gamma$ the integration should be performed only over parts of the elements.
-The functions $p_{h,i}$ and $\bfu_{h,i}$ are defined on the larger subdomains $\Omega_{h,i}$ and the stabilization terms~\eqref{eq:stabp} and~\eqref{eq:stabu} ensure well defined extensions from $\Omega_i$ to $\Omega_{h,i}$.
+The functions $p_{h,i}$ and $\bfu_{h,i}$ are defined on the larger subdomains $\Omega_{h,i}$ and the stabilization terms~\eqref{eq:stabp} and~\eqref{eq:stabu} ensure well defined extensions from $\Omega_i$ to $\Omega_{h,i}$. \end{rem}

-\textbf{Remark.} If the interface does not cut the boundary of the domain $\Omega$, the stabilization term $J(p_h,q_h)$ in equation~\eqref{eq:stabp} is sufficient to prove the inf-sup stability of the method.
-However, to have control of the condition number of the system matrix independently of the position of the interface relative to the mesh both the stabilization terms $J(p_h,q_h)$ and $J(\bfu_h,\bfv_h)$ are needed, see Fig.~\ref{fig:errorvsdist}.
-The sets $\mcF_{\Gamma,i} $, i=1,2 in equation~\eqref{eq:stabp} are defined for the pressure mesh $\mcK_{h}$ and the two sets $\mcF_{\Gamma,i} $, i=1,2 in equation~\eqref{eq:stabu} are defined for the velocity mesh $\mcK_{h/2}$ and are different.
-The face $F$ is always a full face in the underlying mesh.
-Similar stabilizations were used in the fictitious domain method of~\cite{BH11}.
-However, the set of faces that are stabilized are slightly different here and we choose $s$ in equation~\eqref{eq:stabu} in different ways depending on if the interface cuts the domain boundary or not.